powdr-labs/powdr/book/src/architecture/linker.md

     3. Add the constraints to the namespace
     4. Turn the links into lookups and add them to the namespace

-The result is a monolithic AIR where each machine instance is a namespace, where all namespaces have the same degree and links between instances are guaranteed by lookup identities.
+The result is a monolithic AIR where each machine instance is a namespace, all namespaces have the same degree and links between instances are encoded as lookup identities.

 > More flexible approaches to the linking process will be explored in the future, such as allowing for machine instances of different degrees.